Effective finite generation for [IA_n,IA_n] and the Johnson kernel: Introduction

 It is known that $\dim H_1(\calK_n^b,\dbQ)$ grows polynomially with $n$, and in fact a precise formula for this dimension for $n\geq 6$ can be immediately extracted from Theorem~1.4 in a recent paper of Morita, Sakasai and Suzuki~\cite{MSS} which, in turn, makes essential use of an earlier work of Dimca, Hain and Papadima~\cite{DHP}.
 This provides at least some evidence that $d(\calK_n^b)$ might grow polynomially as well.
 We are not aware of analogous results dealing with $[\IA_n,\IA_n]$. .2cm Finally, it is natural to ask if the assertions of Theorem~\ref{thm:main_IAn} and Theorem~\ref{thm:main_Torelli}(2) would remain true if the condition $|a_m|\leq C$ on the exponents is replaced by the much more restrictive condition $\sum |a_m|\leq C$ for some absolute constant $C$.
 Clearly, if this stronger version of Theorem~\ref{thm:main_IAn} (resp.
 Theorem~\ref{thm:main_Torelli}(2)) holds, it would immediately imply polynomial growth for $d([\IA_n,\IA_n])$ (respectively, $d(\calK_n^b)$).

 .2cm {\bf Acknowledgments}.
-We are extremely grateful to Andrew Putman for explaining to us the proof of the BNS criterion given in \cite{Str}.
+We are extremely grateful to Andrew Putman for explaining to us the proof of the BNS criterion given in \cite{Str} and to the anonymous referee who made a number of suggestions that helped improve the exposition.
 We also thank Thomas Church, Thomas Koberda and Andrew Putman for useful discussions related to the subject of this paper.
 After this paper was completed, the authors learned that results similar to those in this paper were independently obtained by Church and Putman (unpublished).